UTEP vs. Southern Miss NCAA Football Odds, Plays and Insights | October 9, 2021

 - The Miners have been favored by 2 points or more two times this season and have covered the spread in all of them.

-- UTEP's games this year have gone over the total in two out of four opportunities (50%).
+- UTEP's games this year have hit the over two times in four opportunities (50%).

-- UTEP is 2-0 against the spread and 3-0 overall this season when the team notches more than 27.8 points.
+- UTEP is 2-0 against the spread and 3-0 overall this season when the team scores more than 27.8 points.

-- The Miners have turned the ball over 10 times this season, five more turnovers than the Golden Eagles have forced (5).
+- The Miners have turned the ball over five more times (10 total) than the Golden Eagles have forced a turnover (5) this season.

 - Find the latest spread and moneyline odds for UTEP at SISportsbook.